-- Insubordination/Defiance/Disrespect -Any act of insubordination, defiance, or disrespect by a student toward a supervising adult or school board employee, on campus or at any school sponsored activity.
+- 1. Insubordination/Defiance/Disrespect -Any act of insubordination, defiance, or disrespect by a student toward a supervising adult or school board employee, on campus or at any school sponsored activity.

 - a.
 1st offense Minimum of 3 days in ISS

 - b.
 2nd offense Minimum of 5 days in ISS

 - c.
 3rd offense 10 days of OSS and

-- recommended expulsion or
+- i. recommended expulsion or

-- the option of CARE placement pending Administrative Review
+- ii. the option of CARE placement pending Administrative Review

+Note: Self Defense - a student has the right to protect self from unsought physical harm or injury.
+A valid claim of self-defense requires the danger of imminent bodily harm in which the student was unable to decline or escape the conflict; the student did not say or do anything for the purpose of provoking another student; and the student used reasonable force and restraint in protecting him/herself.
+Retaliation is not self-defense.

 - 2. Fighting/Altercation

 - a.
 1st offense Minimum of 3 days in ISS

 - b.
 2nd offense Minimum of 5 days in ISS

 - c.
 3rd offense 10 days of OSS and

 - recommended expulsion or

 - the option of CARE placement pending Administrative Review

-- 3. +THREAT-Any threat to cause physical harm to another person with or without the use a weapon that includes all of the following elements: 1) intent-an intentions that the threat is heard or seen by the person who is the object of the threat; 2) fear-a reasonable fear of apprehension by the person who is the object of the threat that the threat could be carried out; and 3) capability-the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained.
+- 3. +Threat -Any threat to cause physical harm to another person with or without the use of a weapon that includes all of the following elements: 1) intent-an

+intention that the threat is heard or seen by the person who is the object of the threat; 2) fear-a reasonable fear of apprehension by the person who is the object of the threat that the threat could be carried out; and 3) capability-the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained.

-- 1st offense Minimum of 5 days in ISS
+- 1st offense Minimum of 10 days OSS

-- 2nd offense Minimum of 7 days in ISS

-- 3rd offense 10 days of OSS and

-- recommended expulsion or
+- and recommended expulsion or

 - the option of CARE placement pending Administrative Review

-- 4. THREAT-Any threat to cause physical harm with or without the use of a weapon that includes at least one of the following: intent, fear, and/or capability.
+- 4. Threat -Any threat to cause physical harm with or without the use of a weapon that includes at least one of the following: intent, fear, and/or capability.

+- 5.

+$\frac{1^{st} \text{ offense - Minimum of 5 days in ISS}}{2^{nd} \text{ offense - 7 days of ISS and}}$

+• recommended expulsion or the option of CARE placement pending Administrative Review

+Disruptive Behavior -The act of behaving inappropriately, which interferes or obstructs the mission or operation of the School District or the safety and welfare of other students or employees at school or at any school sponsored activity.
+1st offense - Minimum of 3 days in ISS 2nd offense - Minimum of 5 days in ISS

+3rd offense - 10 days of OSS and

+- recommended expulsion or - the option of CARE placement pending Administrative Review - 7.
+Possessing a knife or other dangerous object with no attempt to harm.

-- 1st offense Minimum of 3 days in ISS
+1st offense - Minimum of 3 days in ISS

-- 2nd offense Minimum of 5 days in ISS
+2nd offense - Minimum of 5 days in ISS

 - 3rd offense 10 days of OSS and

 - recommended expulsion or

 - the option of CARE placement pending Administrative Review

-- 5. Possessing a knife or other dangerous object with no attempt to harm.

-- 1st offense Minimum of 3 days in ISS

-- 2nd offense Minimum of 5 days in ISS

-- 3rd offense 10 days of OSS and

-- recommended expulsion or

-- the option of CARE placement pending Administrative Review

-- 6. Sexual Misconduct
+8. Sexual Misconduct